Chown Command in Linux (File Ownership)

 chown [OPTIONS] USER[:GROUP] FILE(s)

-GROUP is the name of the new group or the group ID (GID) and
+GROUP is the name of the new group or the group ID (GID).

-ls -l command to find out who owns a file or what group the belongs to.
+command to find out who owns a file or what group the file belongs to:

 How to Change the Owner of a File